iVis-at-Bilkent/pathway-mapper/README.md

 #### Associating PubMed IDs with Interactions

-One can associate any number of PubMed IDs with an interaction by simple clicking on that interaction and entering the PubMed IDs.
+One can associate any number of PubMed IDs with an interaction by simply double-clicking on that interaction and entering the PubMed IDs.
 These IDs have hyperlinks to the associated PubMed web page:
 <p align="center">
   <img src="public/assets/sample-PubMed-IDs.png" width="340"/>
 </p>